3Arena North Wall Quay, Dublin 1SEE ON MAP email@example.com

 The Premium Club 3Arena, North Wall Quay, Dublin 1SEE ON MAP firstname.lastname@example.org

 The Circle ClubSEE ON MAP email@example.com

 In addition to our Cookie Consent Tool, most browsers will enable you to manage your cookies preferences e.g. have the browser notify you when you receive a new cookie or use it to disable cookies altogether.
-If you do decide to disable or delete them altogether some sites won't work as well as they rely on cookies to provide you with the service you have requested (see Essential cookies above)
+If you do decide to disable or delete these altogether some sites won't work as well as they rely on cookies to provide you with the service, you have requested.
+If you do decide to disable or delete them altogether some sites won't work as well as they rely on cookies to provide you with the service you have requested (see Strictly Necessary Cookies, above)

 You can change your browser settings to limit which cookies can be set.
 These settings are usually found in the ‘options’ or ‘preferences’ menu for your browser.

 Further information can be found here, or in the ‘Help’ menu of your browser:

 We may update this policy from time to time, please check back regularly for amendments.